chent7/osu-wine-linux/README.md

 # osu! on wine 5.16+

-#### This guide is for arch linux users, use this as a reference for other distros.
+**This guide is for arch linux users, use this as a reference for other distros.**\
+**Currently this guide is only for running osu in wine on linux.
+For tablet drivers follow [this](https://wiki.archlinux.org/index.php/wacom_tablet#Installation).\
+I recommend using KDE plasma as your desktop environment which has a [GUI for tablet settings](https://www.archlinux.org/packages/?name=kcm-wacomtablet).**

 First up, some ancient guides for running osu! on wine:\
 [Lutris install script by unknown](https://lutris.net/games/install/3548/view),